zuzannarec/web_scraper/README.md

 # Web scraper written in Haskell.
+Allows to download images from given website.
-Can be run concurrently.
+# Can be run concurrently.
 Works only with http protocol as HTTP library does not support https protocol.

 # Create cabal sandbox:
 cabal sandbox init